fstromback/mymake/README.md

 If you do not want an alias, you can copy the binary `mymake` to somewhere in your path.

-After this, run `mm --config` to generate a global `.mymake`-file which contains your system specific compilation settings.
+After this, run `mm --config` to generate a global configuration file that contains your system-specific compilation settings.
+On Linux, it is located in `~/.config/mymake/mymake.conf` by default.

 ### Windows (using Visual Studio 2008 or later)